 This company was founded in 1981 in Southern California, where it focuses on exhaust systems for hot rods and muscle cars.
 It continues to engineer and produce its exhaust components in Oceanside, Calif. today at a 280,000-square foot plant.
 Check out the Stainless Steel Performance Exhaust System Kit and the Performance Exhaust Kit they make.

 Alex Borla started the company in the 1970s to create exhaust systems that would endure the harsh elements of winter.
 Borla began working on cars like Rolls Royce, Porsche, and Volkswagen in New York City.
 Eventually, the company moved to California, where it garnered the attention of the Big Three automakers: Ford, GM, and Chrysler.
 Today, Borla is located in Johnson City, Tenn.
 It makes the Cat-Back "S-Type" System Exhaust, the Borla 40359 Muffler, and Rear Section Exhaust System Kit, among others.

 MBRP began making exhaust systems almost 20 years ago.
 Its first product was The Eliminator, the best-selling performance snowmobile muffler.
 It now hand-welds each exhaust in its Huntsville, Ontario, Canada manufacturing plant.
-Discover MBRP’s 3" Cat Back, Single Side Exit Exhaust System and its custom O.D.
+Discover MBRP’s MBRP 3 1/2" Single Side Exit Cat Back and its custom O.D.
 Dual Wall Angled Exhaust Tip.

 Exhaust System Pricing

 - $100-$300.
 Buyers will find basic exhaust systems here that include pipes and clamps for single exhaust systems.
 The muffler is not necessarily included.
 Parts are made of steel or aluminized steel.